Crafting Interpreters in OCaml - Setting up your environment

 Let’s also install

-for our build tooling, withopam install dune
+dunefor our build tooling, withopam install dune. -

 open up

-and add the following to get all ofCore
+~/.ocamlinitand add the following to get all ofCoreset up in the toplevel

 #use "topfind";;

-- Configure your editor.
+#thread;;- Configure your editor.
 I use Visual Studio Code and really like the ReasonML tool

 Reason Language Server